Pancreas transplantation: History

 The first pancreas transplantation, performed in a multi-organ transplant with kidney and duodenum, was into a 28-year-old woman; her death three month post-surgery did not obscure the apparent success of the pancreatic replacement.
 It was performed in 1966 by the team of W.D.
 Kelly, R.C.
 Lillehei, F.K.
 Merkel, Y. Idezuki, F.C.
 Goetz and coworkers at the University Hospitals, University of Minnesota, three years after the first kidney transplantation.
 The first living-related partial pancreas transplantation was done in 1979.

 In the successive 1980s period, there was significant improvements in immunosuppressive drugs, surgical techniques, and the preservation of organs.
 The prognosis is very good with 95% of patients still alive after one year post-surgery and 80-85% of all pancreases still functional.

-In 2010 Ugo Boggi practices state-of-the-art robotic surgery having performed the first world robotic pancreas transplant and the first world robotic distal selective spleno-renal shunt for the treatment of severe portal hypertension.